Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Changes to the federal funds rate in the last 12 months

-Over the last 24 months or so we’ve seen a lot of movement in the Fed rate, with the Fed raising rates four times in 2023, starting with consecutive rate increases of 25 basis points in February, March and May 2023, rates holding in June only increased by a further 25 basis point hike in July.
-Since the it’s been string of holds — September, through till now.
+Over the last 24 months or so, we’ve seen a lot of movement in the Fed rate, with the Fed raising rates four times in 2023, starting with consecutive rate increases of 25 basis points in February, March and May 2023.
+Rates were then held in June and increased by a further 25 basis point hike in July.
+Since then, there has been a string of holds until the September and November meetings of 2024.

 The Fed raised rates seven times in 2022, which is the highest number of Fed rate hikes in a single year since 2005.
 While 2005 saw more Fed rate hikes in total (8), individual increases were just 25 basis points, whereas the changes in 2022 have ranged from 25 to 75 basis points.